man squatting and looking inside oven

 Ask About In-House Financing

-You can usually sign up for these cards at the store’s checkout counter or online.
-However, since this financing is only valid for a single retailer, your shopping will be limited to that store’s pricing.
-Additionally, once an interest-free period ends, you’ll be charged the full interest rate with your payments.
+Because this financing is only valid for a single retailer, though, you’re limited to that store’s pricing.
+And, once the interest-free period ends, you’re charged the full interest rate on your payments.

 Buy An Appliance With A Credit Card